‘Awful Green Things From Outer Space’ Has Come Quite a Long Way

 - Adults lay eggs

-Scattered around the ship are a variety of different weapons the crew can pick up and use to attempt to defeat these invaders.
+Scattered around the ship are various weapons.
 However, alien physiology is weird.
-Maybe fire forces growth and stabbing them only stuns them.
+Maybe fire forces growth, and stabbing them only stuns them.

 Not only does each weapon affect differently, but each weapon also functions differently.
-Gas grenades will affect all targets in a room so maybe it’s worth the gamble and hoping it kills them instead of makes them grow.
+Gas grenades will affect all targets in a room, so maybe it’s worth the gamble and hoping it kills them instead of making them grow.
 Who knows?!
-Those are the fun moments AGTFOS can create.
+Those are the fun moments Awful Green Things From Outer Space can create.

-If you’re a fan of wargames but feel like sometimes they get too heavy and take too long to set up, this is definitely the game for you.
-You can still find copies of the 8th edition floating around and there are even online versions of the game available as well.
+If you’re a fan of wargames but feel that they can sometimes be too heavy and take too long to set up, this is definitely the game for you.